secworks/trng/doc/Cryptech_TRNG_Introduction.md

 ## High level architecture ##

+The Cryptech TRNG is a hybrid design with entropy providers connected to physical entropy sources are used to seed a cryptographically safe pseudor random number generator (CSPRNG).
+In order to combine the entropy from the providers, the TRNG contains a mixer stage between the providers and the CSPRNG.
+Figure XYZ shows the high level architecture.

+Besides the three stages of the datapath, the TRNG contains a control part that provides the functionality needed to test and debug the TRNG in a secure manner, even in a running system.

+The followin sub chapters will give a detailed description of each of the parts of the TRNG.

 ### Entropy Providers ###

+Entropy providers can be seen as the HW equivalent to drivers in an operating system.
+The entropy provider is responsible for hiding the functionality needed to control and extract data from a given entropy source and to provide it as 32-bit data in a uniform way to the mixer.

 ### Mixer ###

+The mixer is based around a cryptographic hash function.
+The current implementation uses SHA-512 [5] but can be replaced with any other cryptographic hash function.

+Entropy is provided to the Mixer as 32-bit data words.
+The words are accepted by the mixer in strict round robin order.
+This means that in an implementation with a high capacity entropy provider and a lowe capacity entropy provider, the rate of accepted data words from the high capacity provider will be limited to the capacity of the low capacit provider.
+The high capacity provider is simply not allowed to dominate the input to the mixer.

+Unless the TRNG state is reset, the hash function is never reinitialized.
+Instead all entropy are added as new blocks to the same message and the seeds extracted are intermediate digests.
+This means that the state of the hash function between seed data blocks are based not only of the new entropy data, but also on previous hash operations.

 ### CSPRNG ###

+The CSPRNG requires two 512 bit words from the mixer to seed the CSPRNG.
+These bits are used for:

+- 512 bits block
+- 256 bits key
+- 64 bits IV
+- 64 bits initial counter value.

+In total 896 bits are used to seed the PRNG.

 ### Test and Debug ###